 Instructions

-- In a large mixing bowl, sift dry ingredients together.
+- In a large mixing bowl, sift or whisk the dry ingredients together.

 - Make a well in the center of the dry ingredients.
 Set aside.

-- In a medium sized bowl, whisk the eggs with the lemon zest.
-Set aside for a minute.
+- In a medium-sized bowl, whisk the eggs with the vanilla extract and lemon zest.
+Set aside.

-- Add the almonds (still warm) in the well of the dry ingredients.
+- Add the almonds (warm but not hot) in the well of the dry ingredients.

 - With a large mixing spoon, quickly fold the ingredients together.

-- Finally, add the beaten eggs and mix (work quickly as the mixture will get stiff as the honey cools off).
+- Finally, add the egg mixture and mix (work quickly as the mixture will get stiff as the honey cools off).

 - Shape mixture into 2 logs (refer to explanation in text of article).